Does this sound like you?

 My clients identify the way they orient themselves towards life (personality) and the way they typically respond to life’s challenges.
 The Taylor-Johnson Temperament Analysis® (T-JTA®) and the NEO-PI-3 (™) are excellent tools designed speci cally for this task.
 Clients complete one or the other of these personality assessments online.
 The results are emailed to me.
 I discuss the results with my client as we collaborate on a treatment plan.

 Couples (pre-marriage, married or living together) complete the TJTA® Criss-Cross as well as Drs.
 John & Julie Gottman’s Sound Relationship House assessment.
-These assessment help provide a HD view of the strengths and growth areas in a relationship.
+These assessment help provide a High Definition view of the strengths and growth areas in their relationship.

 Step Two: Identify the Strengths